myob-oss/hubr/README.md

 master.
 It has the benefit of making the current version available in code at build time.
 Quite simply, the first line of the VERSION file is the current version.
-The VERSION file would typically live at the root of your repository although alternate pathsmay be set using flags.
+The VERSION file would typically live at the root of your repository although alternate paths may be set using flags.

 ```sh
 version=$(head -n 1 VERSION)